iodepo/odis-arch/book/foundation/foundation.md

 # JSON-LD Foundation

 ## Introduction
+JSON-LD is a way of encoding Linked Data in JSON, the popular data interchange format used by many web APIs.
+Linked Data is a method of representing information on the web in a way that allows it to be linked and interconnected with other data.
+This allows data from different sources to be connected and used together in new and powerful ways.
+JSON-LD uses a standardized syntax to represent Linked Data, making it easier to integrate with other systems and tools.
+It is often used to add structured data to web pages, making it easier for search engines and other applications to understand and process the information on the page.

 This document provide a very brief introduction to the JSON-LD serialization format.
 The [JSON-LD](https://json-ld.org) website has some detailed material and videos in